Russia missile attack on Ukraine injures 34, damages homes

 Moscow has frequently launched long-range missile attacks during the 14-month war, often indiscriminately hitting civilian areas.

-Ukraine has recently taken delivery of American-made Patriot missiles, providing improved anti-missile defenses, but it was not clear whether any of them were employed in trying to stop Monday morning's attack.
+Anticipating the Ukrainian counteroffensive, Russian forces are especially focused now on destroying logistical routes and centers of Ukraine's armed forces, southern regional military spokeswoman Natalia Humeniuk told Ukrainian TV.

-Ukraine has also been building up its mechanized brigades with armor supplied by its Western allies, who have also been training Ukrainian troops and sending ammunition, as Kyiv prepares for an expected counteroffensive this spring.
+Bolstering Ukraine's capabilities for the counteroffensive are recent deliveries of American-made Patriot missiles that improve anti-missile defenses.
+It was not clear whether any of them were employed in trying to stop Monday morning's attack.
+In addition, Ukraine has been building up its mechanized brigades with armor supplied by its Western allies, who have also been training Ukrainian troops and sending ammunition.

-On Saturday, two Ukrainian drones hit a Russian oil depot in Crimea in the latest attack on the annexed peninsula.
+Ukraine's Crimean Peninsula, which Russia illegally annexed in 2014, has come under periodic attack as Zelenskyy has vowed to reclaim it and other occupied territory.

-Ukrainian President Volodymyr Zelenskyy said in an interview last week that his country would seek to reclaim the peninsula, which was annexed by Russia in 2014, in the upcoming counteroffensive.
+On Monday, Russian officials reported knocking down at least two Ukrainian drones in Crimea, but they didn't make clear whether any had hit their targets.
+The peninsula is home to Russia's Black Sea Fleet.
+On Saturday, two Ukrainian drones hit a Russian oil depot in Crimea.

 In what has become a grinding war of attrition, the fiercest battles have been in the eastern Donetsk region, where Russia is struggling to encircle the city of Bakhmut in the face of dogged Ukrainian defense.

-Troops from Russia's Wagner mercenary group and other forces are fighting Ukrainian troops house-to-house to try and gain control of what has become known as the “road of life” — the last remaining road west still in Ukrainian hands, which makes it critical for supplies and fresh troops.
+Troops from Russia's Wagner mercenary group and other forces are fighting Ukrainian troops house-to-house to try to gain control of what has become known as the “road of life” — the last remaining road west still in Ukrainian hands, critical for supplies and fresh troops.

-Col. Gen. Oleksandr Syrskyi, the head of Ukrainian ground forces, said that Russia continued to exert “maximum effort” to take the city but that it so far had failed.
+Col. Gen. Oleksandr Syrskyi, the head of Ukrainian ground forces, said Russia continued to exert “maximum effort” to take the city but so far had failed.

 “In some parts of the city, the enemy was counterattacked by our units and left some positions," he said.

-In Russia's Bryansk region, which borders northern Ukraine, a freight train was derailed by an explosive device, regional governor Alexander Bogomaz said.
+In Russia's Bryansk region, which borders northern Ukraine, an explosive device derailed a freight train, regional governor Alexander Bogomaz said.

-There were no immediate indications of who set off the explosive, but Bryansk has suffered sporadic cross-border shelling during the war and in March two people were reported killed in what Bryansk officials said was an incursion by Ukrainian saboteurs.
+There were no immediate indications who set off the explosive, but Bryansk has suffered sporadic cross-border shelling during the war.
+In March, two people were reported killed in what Bryansk officials said was an incursion by Ukrainian saboteurs.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine